bgamari/ghc-wiki-import/commentary/packages/package-mounting-proposal.md

 ```

-To most users of the X11 package, there would be no change - because of the mounting, modules in that package would still appear with the same names in places where the X11 package is used: `Graphics.X11.Types`, etc. However, if someone wanted to specify a different the mount point, he could use a special compiler option, for instance `-package-base`:
+To most users of the X11 package, there would be no change - because of the mounting, modules in that package would still appear with the same names in places where the X11 package is imported: `Graphics.X11.Types`, etc. However, if someone wanted to specify a different the mount point, he could use a special compiler option, for instance `-package-base`:

 ```wiki